 - Take advantage of and regularly view system alerts; examples include:

 - Password change alerts

 - Do not use account numbers, your social security number, or other account or personal information when creating account nicknames or other titles.

-- Use the historical reporting features of your online banking application on a regular basis to confirm payment and other transaction data.
+Use the historical reporting features of your online banking application on a regular basis to confirm payments and other transaction data.

 - Never leave a computer unattended while using Consumer eBanking.

 - Never conduct banking transactions while multiple browsers are open on your computer.

 Phishing is a type of attack used to steal data through emails, fake websites, session hijacking, and more.

 How can I avoid phishing?

 Here are a couple tips for avoiding phishing: